Castor Maritime Inc. (CTRM) Shares Down Despite Recent Market Volatility

-Castor Maritime Inc. (NASDAQ: CTRM)’s stock price has decreased by -27.41 compared to its previous closing price of 1.35.
-Despite this, the company has seen a loss of -21.60% in its stock price over the last five trading days.
+Castor Maritime Inc. (NASDAQ: CTRM)’s stock price has decreased by -10.07 compared to its previous closing price of 0.88.
+Despite this, the company has seen a gain of 47.78% in its stock price over the last five trading days.

 Is It Worth Investing in Castor Maritime Inc. (NASDAQ: CTRM) Right Now?

-Castor Maritime Inc. (NASDAQ: CTRM) has a higher price-to-earnings ratio of 1.25x compared to its average ratio, and the 36-month beta value for CTRM is at 0.93.
-Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Castor Maritime Inc. (NASDAQ: CTRM) is 0.82x, which is above its average ratio.
+Moreover, the 36-month beta value for CTRM is 0.82.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?